Skip to main content

 Non-unique index

-Non-unique are useful when data needs to be queried, but where uniqueness is not important or not an option.
-For example, the TRADE table could have a non-unique index on the ORDER_ID field.
-This index would allow the TRADE table to be queried by ORDER_ID.
+Non-unique indices are useful when data needs to be queried, but where uniqueness is not important or not an option.
+For example, if the application has Trades with one or more corresponding Orders, the TRADE table could have a non-unique index on the ORDER_ID field.
+This index would allow the TRADE table to be queried by a specific ORDER_ID.